Andersyes/LaTeX_template_for_SU_thesis/README.md

 Proposed by Arthur Chavignon, February 2022
 Adapted for Sorbonne Université by Antoine Ehret and Julie Carles (2025), and based on work by Alban Planchat (2023) Adapted and extended by Anderson Da Silva (2025)

+## Don't panic, it is easy to use!

 ### Nota bene
 - All parameters must be entered in `manuscript/config/`, in particular in the `info.tex` file.